Health and Social Data Integration

 Team

-This component is jointly undertaken by The National Centre for Healthy Aging (NCHA) and the University of Queensland (UQ).
+This component is jointly undertaken by The National Centre for Healthy Ageing (NCHA; a partnership between Monash University and Bayside Health-Peninsula) and the University of Queensland (UQ).

 The team is led by: